Comparing the $\pi$-primary submodules of the dual Selmer groups: -submodules of dual Selmer groups

 \subsection{Congruent Galois representations}

-Let $F_{\infty}$ be an admissible $p$-adic Lie-extension of $F$ whose Galois group is a uniform pro-$p$ group of dimension $r$.
+As before, let $F_{\infty}$ be an admissible $p$-adic Lie-extension of $F$ whose Galois group is a pro-$p$ torsion-free $p$-adic Lie group of dimension $r$.
 We write $G = \Gal(F_{\infty}/F)$.
 To state our result, we introduce another datum $\big(B, \{B_v\}_{v|p}, \{B^+_v\}_{v|\R}\big)$ which satisfies the conditions (a)--(d) as in Section 3.
 To compare the Selmer groups, we need to expand the set $S$ of primes to contain the ramified primes of $B$.
 We introduce the following important congruence condition on $A$ and $B$ which allows us to be able to compare the Selmer groups of $A$ and $B$.

 $\mathbf{(Cong_n)}$ : There is an isomorphism $A[\pi^{n}]\cong B[\pi^{n}]$ of $G_S(F)$-modules which induces a $\Gal(\bar{F}_v/F_v)$-isomorphism $A_v[\pi^{n}]\cong B_v[\pi^{n}]$ for every $v|p$.

 Clearly, $\mathbf{(Cong_n)}$ implies $\mathbf{(Cong_i)}$ for $i\leq n$.
 To simplify notation, we will write $\theta_G(A) = \theta_G\big(X(A/F_{\infty})\big)$ and $\theta_G(B) = \theta_G\big(X(B/F_{\infty})\big)$.
 The following is the second main theorem of the paper.